These pages use jQueryMobile, but the widget itself is plain jQuery/UI. Please note,

 When you need to get or set the affect value externally, you can use

-function.
+the widget's affect function.
 If you call this with no

 additional arguments it will return the current value as a plain object